fieldtrip/website/faq/should_I_rereference_prior_to_or_after_ica_for_artifact_removal.md

 ## Code

-In the following, the code used to generate above images is provided.
-The example datadet used in this example can be downloaded *here*.
+In the following, the code used to generate above figures is provided.
+The dataset used in this example can be downloaded *here*.

 ```
 load data_selectedTrial % load data